thompson-ad/zilchCoin/README.md

 - Install `node_modules` by running `yarn`.
 - Install `pods` by running `cd ios && pod install && cd ..`.
 - Start the local server by running `yarn server`.
-- Run `yarn ios` to start development server and build the app to an iOS simulator.
-- Run `yarn android` to start development server and build the app to an Android simulator.
+- In a new terminal window, run `yarn ios` to start development server and build the app to an iOS simulator.
+Or run `yarn android` to start development server and build the app to an Android simulator.

 ## Tests